MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 Configuration limitations include:

-  - If there are multiple SQL Server instances on a server, it's possible to configure a link with each instance, but each instance must be configured to use a separate database-mirroring endpoint, with a dedicated port per instance.
-Only the default instance should use port 5022 for the database-mirroring endpoint.
+  - If there are multiple SQL Server instances on a server, it's possible to configure a link with each instance, but each instance must be configured to use a separate database mirroring endpoint, with a dedicated port per instance.
+Only the default instance should use port 5022 for the database mirroring endpoint.

   - Only one database can be placed into a single availability group for one Managed Instance link.

   - A Managed Instance link can replicate a database of any size if it fits into the chosen storage size of the target SQL Managed Instance deployment.

-  - Managed Instance link authentication between a SQL Server instance and a SQL Managed Instance deployment is certificate-based and available only through an exchange of certificates.
+  - Managed Instance link authentication between SQL Server and SQL Managed Instance is certificate-based and available only through an exchange of certificates.
 Using Windows authentication to establish the link between the SQL Server instance and the managed instance isn't supported.

-  - A private endpoint (VPN/virtual network) is supported to establish a link with a SQL Managed Instance deployment.
-A public endpoint can't be used to establish the link with the managed instance.
+  - Only a private endpoint (VPN/virtual network) is supported to establish a link with SQL Managed Instance.
+You can't use a public endpoint to establish the link with the managed instance.

 Feature limitations include:

-- You can't use [Auto failover group](auto-failover-group-sql-mi.md) replication to secondary SQL Managed Instance deployments in parallel while you're operating the Managed Instance link with the SQL Server instance.
+- [Auto failover groups](auto-failover-group-sql-mi.md) aren't supported with instances that use the link feature.
+You can't establish a link on a managed instance that's part of an auto-failover group, and conversely, you can't configure an auto-failover group on an instance that has a link established.

   - If you're using Change Data Capture (CDC), log shipping, or a service broker with databases that are replicated on the SQL Server instance, when the database is migrated to a SQL Managed Instance deployment, during a failover to Azure, clients need to connect by using the instance name of the current global primary replica.
 These settings should be manually reconfigured.